On thinking twice before asking people to do stuff.

 I get really excited when I come up with a new idea that I think is going to make things better for the teams I work with.
 But when left unchecked, excitement alone rarely translates into a good result.
 Following a structured process for evaluating and communicating ideas helps me keep my emotions in check and keeps me from wasting other people’s time.
 The three-step process of The Gut Check, The Rundown, and The Pitch works well for me.

 More important than the process itself, I always try to keep the following in mind when pitching a new idea: at its most basic level, what I’m doing is asking people to alter their lives because I had a thought.

 That thought better be worth it.

 Or, like most other managers, just tell people what to do without thinking it through first.
-But maybe that’s why 50% of people leave their managers and not their jobs.
+But maybe that’s why people don't tend to quit their job, they quit their manager.